laurentiuspurba/docs/gcp/14-gcp.md

   * Open sourc Java and Python SDKs

 ## Cloud BigQuery
 Suppose, instead of a dynamic pipeline, your data needs to run more in the way of exploring a vast sea of data.
 You want to do ad hoc SQL queries on a massive data set.
-That's what BigQuery is for
+That's what BigQuery is for.